mlooff/InterimPerformance-Dot-Gov-2018/_posts/2018-05-22-performance-gov-launches-twitter.md

 excerpt: Follow us @PerformanceGov for Performance.gov for a window into Federal agencies’ efforts to deliver on their mission, service, and stewardship objectives
 image: "/img/blog/twitter-placeholder.jpg"
 authors:
-- Author 1
-- Author 2
+- Performance.gov Team

 tags:
+- PMA
+- CAP goal
+- APG

 ---